swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

-One of R's most powerful features is its ability to deal with tabular data - like what you might already have in a spreadsheet or a CSV.
+One of R's most powerful features is its ability to deal with tabular data - such as you may already have in a spreadsheet or a CSV file.
 Let's start by making a toy dataset in your `data/` directory, called `feline-data.csv`: